-Extracts of leaves, flowers, and branches showed an anxiolytic effect, with the best results being achieved with leaf extract (DHAWAN et al, 2001; LOPES et al, 2017).
-When evaluating the three different brands of P. incarnata to compare them in relation to the anxiolytic activity of the rats in the elevated plus-maze test, we observed an increase in time spent in open arms compared to the PBS control group.
+Extracts of leaves, flowers and branches showed an anxiolytic effect, with the best results being achieved with leaf extract (DHAWAN et al, 2001).
+When evaluating the three different brands of P. incarnata to compare them concerning the anxiolytic activity of the rats in the elevated plus-maze test, we observed an increase in time spent in open arms compared to the PBS control group.
 In our results, all the three different brands behaved an anxiolytic activity in the same way.
-Moreover, the three different brands of P. incarnata at a dose of 400 mg/kg demonstrated an anxiolytic effect similar to diazepam 1.5 mg / kg, similar results were found by Grundmann and colleagues (2008) using P. incarnata at a dose of 375 mg/kg versus diazepam (at a dose of 1.5 mg / kg).
-Another research group, led by Kartazyna (2016), observed a reduction in anxiety levels and an increase in spatial memory in rats that received 100 and 300 mg/kg of Passiflora incarnata orally.
+Moreover, the three different brands of P. incarnata at a dose of 400 mg / kg demonstrated an anxiolytic effect similar to diazepam 1.5 mg / kg, similar results were found by Grundmann and colleagues (2008) using P. incarnata at a dose of 375 mg / kg versus diazepam (at a dose of 1.5 mg / kg).

 The results observed in the hole board test in the assessment of neophilia and displacement suggested that P. incarnata triggered behavioral alterations characteristic of a state of relaxation corresponding to the anxiolytic effect, once the number of times the animal placed the snout in the hole (head dipping) and moved around the environment was up to twice as large as the animals in the PBS group.
 When comparing the tested brands and diazepam with the PBS group, it was demonstrated that these alterations are within the expected parameters of increasing the anxiolytic effect by our positive control, thus corroborating that the tested brands are as efficient as the reference benzodiazepines.
 In the comparison between the Passiflora groups, the Passiflora brand 1 obtained the most prominent results, with animals being most curious and mobility.
 The Passiflora brand 2 was the one that presented the lowest number of head-dipping and ambulation, when compared to the PBS group, it is worth noting that its result was statistically different from the Passiflora brand 1.
-One of the hypotheses that can explain the divergence in the results found in the different brands of Passiflora is that there is a difference in the phytochemical components of the 3 brands investigated.
-Thus, an analysis by High-Performance Liquid Chromatography (HPLC) was performed to identify such differences.
-However, a glycidic component of one of the adjuvants interfered with the proper process of separating the components (data not shown), making it impossible to determine the phytochemical profile of the analyzed medicines.

-The anxiolytic effects of P. incarnata are demonstrated in the literature (LEAL et al, 2016) and the species is also used in folk medicine to treat anxiety disorders (SILVA & SILVA 2018).
+The anxiolytic effects from P. incarnata are demonstrated in the literature (LEAL et al, 2016) and the species is also used in folk medicine to treat this disorder (SANTOS et al, 2006).
 In veterinary medicine, Benzodiazepines are used for several diseases, but their side effects are quite serious in some species, such as in cats, which has recently been reported fulminant hepatotoxicity in animals that received Diazepam orally.
 In addition, its mortality is high if the treatment is of prolonged use.
 In one of the case reports observed, eight out of eleven animals undergoing treatment died (ADAMS, 2016).
-In contrast, studies on the toxicity of Passiflora incarnata are still poor (TUROLLA & NASCIMENTO, 2006; OZAKI & DUARTE, 2006; PEREIRA, 2014; OLIVEIRA, FILHO & PORFIRO, 2020).
+In contrast, studies on the toxicity of Passiflora incarnata are still poor (TUROLLA & NASCIMENTO, 2006; OZAKI & DUARTE, 2006).

 The evaluation of hematological parameters is of paramount importance, especially in the evaluation of toxicity, since hematopoiesis has a sensitivity to toxic agents, especially for those who have the capacity for mutation or cytotoxicity, resulting in alterations that can control the use of medications (MEDEIROS et al, 2009).
-Thus, the present study evaluated the hematological parameters to observe whether P. incarnata has a toxic effect on the animal organism.
+Thus, the present study evaluated the hematological parameters in order to observe whether P. incarnata has a toxic effect on the animal organism.
 However, only the mean corpuscular hemoglobin concentration in the three brands showed a significant difference compared to the PBS group, but it was still within the reference values.